emilioforrer/haml_coffee_assets/README.md

     %p= I18n.t('js.app.notfound.login')
 ```

-If you like to use your own implementation, simply configure your context function in your `application.rb`:
+If you like to use your own implementation, simply configure your context function in your `config/application.rb`:

 ```ruby
 config.hamlcoffee.context = 'App.globalTemplateContext'